 Plant-based eating has potential to improve quality of life and reduce the risk of many chronic diseases, but, no, veganism can’t exactly “save your life.”
 What it can do, however, is save the lives of Nonhuman Animals.
 Going vegan means refusing to support the exploitation and killing of others.
 Indeed, while I have argued thus far that a health-scare approach to vegan outreach is risky for public well-being, it also disempowers the vegan movement.
 Activists can’t reasonably hope to create meaningful social change for other animals by enticing new members with fear, quackery, and anthropocentrism.
 Furthermore, only a few privileged humans have access to pricier plant-based eating of the “life-saving” kind.

 An honest approach to veganism will acknowledge that Nonhuman Animals must be included in the message as a matter of coherency.
 An honest approach will also acknowledge that health claims are limited both in efficacy and in accessibility.

 Note: I use the phrase “plant-based eating” in lieu of a veganism, as I am careful not to conflate a vegan diet with veganism as a political position.

-This essay was originally published on The Academic Activist Vegan on November 22, 2013.
+A version of this essay first appeared on The Academic Activist Vegan on January 7, 2013.